ianlcurtis/github-copilotwith/README.md

 When appropriate, you should use the #microsoft.docs.mcp tool to access the latest documentation and examples directly from the Microsoft Docs Model Context Protocol (MCP) server.
 ```
+## Configure VSCode ##
+Add appropriate MCP servers, for example microsoft.docs.mcp to allow Copilot to pull in Microsoft documentation when responding.

 ## Documentation of current code